Generic Name: timolol (TIM-oh-lol)

 Brand Name: Examples include Istalol and Timoptic

-Istalol drops is used for:
+Istalol drops are used for:

 Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.
 It may also be used for other conditions as determined by your doctor.